RananjayRaj/Google-Ad-Copy-Generator-with-Seed-Keywords/README.md

 **Use Case**
 Perfect for digital marketers, PPC specialists, and agencies who need to rapidly generate comprehensive Google Ads campaigns from initial keyword concepts.

+## How to use
+1. Import JSON file into your n8n instance.
+2. Create the required credentials in n8n:
+   - Google Sheets OAuth2
+   - OpenAI (or your preferred LLM)
+3. In the n8n editor, open each node and attach the credentials you created.
+4. Replace placeholder values (sheet IDs, etc.) in node parameters.
+5. Activate the workflow.